'Racist attack' or 'corrosive obsession' on race? 25 areas remove Māori wards, 17 keep them

-Te Moananui o Kaipara Maori ward councillor Pera Paniora addresses protestors outside a Kaipara Council meeting where it voted to remove the ward in 2024 - the first council to do so.
+Te Moananui o Kaipara Maori ward councillor Pera Paniora addresses protestors outside a Kaipara Council meeting where it voted to remove the ward in 2024 - the first council to do so under rules that led to this month's referendum.
 Photo / Michael Craig

 The Labour Government abolished the provision for binding referendums in 2021.
 In 2023, the National-led coalition brought the referendums back.
 The law now requires a binding referendum before any Māori ward can be introduced.
 And it’s retrospective: all councils that have created such wards since 2020, or have resolved to do so, were required to hold a referendum during this month’s council election or remove them.